Quelle

 Technical Architecture · IP · Partners

-36 screens, 72 patent claims, a full design token system, a Figma master file, a compliance framework, and a working demo — all built before raising a dollar.
+36 screens, 139 patent claims, a full design token system, a compliance framework, and a working demo — all built before raising a dollar.
 What Quelle needs is the technical capacity to build what's already designed.

 Technology stack